Dr. Thomas Vitolo

 BS Economics, North Carolina State University

 Tommy Vitolo is a senior associate at Synapse.
-He earned his PhD in systems engineering from Boston University, and has more than nine years of professional experience as a consultant, researcher, and analyst.
+He earned his PhD in systems engineering at Boston University, and has more than ten years of professional experience as a consultant, researcher, and analyst.

 Since joining Synapse in 2011, Dr. Vitolo has focused on avoided costs, variable resource integration and valuation, utility resource planning, and other issues that typically involve statistical analysis, computer simulation modeling, and stochastic processes.
-He has filed expert testimony in Vermont related to utility-scale solar, in Missouri related to utility integrated resource planning, in South Carolina related to solar valuation and utility avoided costs, in North Carolina related to avoided costs, in Massachusetts related to community choice aggregation, and in California regarding the state’s Long Term Procurement Plan proceeding affecting the three largest investor-owned utilities.
-He has also testified before city or state elected officials in Illinois, Maryland, and Massachusetts.
+He has filed expert testimony in Vermont related to utility-scale solar, in Missouri related to utility integrated resource planning, in South Carolina related to solar valuation and utility avoided costs, in North Carolina related to avoided costs and public convenience and necessity, in Massachusetts related to community choice aggregation, in Oregon related to fuel contract valuation, and in California regarding the state’s Long Term Procurement Plan proceeding affecting the three largest investor-owned utilities.
+An elected official for over a decade, he has also testified before city or state elected officials in Illinois, Maryland, and Massachusetts.
 He has provided analysis on the costs and benefits of distributed generation in California, the District of Columbia, Kentucky, Maine, Massachusetts, Mississippi, New York, North Carolina, South Carolina, Utah, Vermont, and Wisconsin.
 He has also reviewed and critiqued the numerical analysis, modeling, and decision strategies of integrated resource plans and certificates of public convenience and necessity submitted by utilities located in Alabama, Colorado, Georgia, Illinois, Kansas, Kentucky, Mississippi, Missouri, Nebraska, New Mexico, North Carolina, Tennessee, and Virginia.

 Dr. Vitolo's recent work includes providing comments, presentations, or testimony in proceedings to determine the value of distributed solar energy in Maine, Massachusetts, Mississippi, North Carolina, New York, South Carolina, Utah, and Vermont; analyzing system integration issues related to intermittent renewable resources in California and in Nova Scotia; leading projects to review and comment on utility and municipal electric resource planning in Colorado, Illinois, Missouri, and Nebraska; reviewing utility filings in Kansas City Power & Light, Georgia Power, Tennessee Valley Authority, and PacifiCorp IRP cases; and developing and analyzing national electricity resource scenarios for the Energy Foundation and the Civil Society Institute.